Places to explore in…

 He also shared sacred customs linked to the canal’s lakes—rules you don’t want to break if you respect local tradition: never point at anyone or anything, never wear all red, and absolutely no pork allowed in certain waters.
 These fady (taboos) are deeply rooted in Malagasy spiritual beliefs, blending respect for ancestors with local lore.

-When we arrived at Palmerium Lodge, perched on the shores of Lake Ampitabe (which runs parallel to the ocean), we ordered lunch, toasted with piña coladas laced with fragrant vanilla rum, and basked in the sun by the water’s edge.
+When we arrived at Palmarium Lodge, perched on the shores of Lake Ampitabe (which runs parallel to the ocean), we ordered lunch, toasted with piña coladas laced with fragrant vanilla rum, and basked in the sun by the water’s edge.

 That night, after dinner, we joined a boat tour to a neighboring island in search of the elusive, nocturnal aye-aye lemur.
 With their long, skeletal middle fingers and wide, searching eyes, they are equal parts eerie and endearing.